iqtree/iqtree.github.io/_posts/doc/2015-11-10-Complex-Models.md

 #### What is the difference between partition and mixture models?

-Mixture models allow more than one substitution model along the sequences like partition models.
-However, while a partition model assigns each alignment site with a given specific model, mixture models do not have this information: each site has a probability of belonging to each of the mixture components (also called categories or classes).
+Mixture models,  like partition models, allow more than one substitution model along the sequences.
+However, while a partition model assigns each alignment site a given specific model, mixture models do not have this information: each site has a probability of belonging to each of the mixture components (also called categories or classes).
 In other words, the *site-to-model assignment is unknown*.

 For example, the [discrete Gamma rate heterogeneity](../Substitution-Models#rate-heterogeneity-across-sites) is the simplest type of mixture model, where there are several rate categories and each site belongs to a rate category with a probability.
 The likelihood of a site under a mixture model is computed as the weighted average of the site-likelihood under each mixture category.